 The services you offer aren’t the only factor determining your pricing.

 Although services you offer are front and center, you should also consider the value of your expertise, knowledge, and network.
 How are these components woven into your services and how do they elevate your value?
 How can they benefit your clients?
 This doesn’t only apply to consulting services.
 As a consultant you may be involved in other activities.
 For example, you also may want to know how much to charge for public speaking and other networking activities.
 Your experience in these outlying areas will all factor into your rates as well, regardless of what service you’re quoting for.

-For example, when I calculated my rates as a freelance writer, I thought about my background in marketing and editorial training.
+When I calculated my rates as a freelance writer, I thought about my background in marketing and editorial training.
 I also considered my business portfolio and how that might help me better approach marketing and ecommerce topics.
 Lastly, I considered my established writing process, which included premium proofreading software, a contracted editor, SEO optimization, and more.

 Pricing is also about your personality, work ethic, timeliness, organization, and ability to take direction and criticism.
 These are all components of your overall value as a consultant.
 Defining these intangible components isn’t easy, but they can add lots of value to your services and help raise your prices.